The Inclusive STEM Teaching Project

 When you register for the course, you will be invited to participate in the research portion.
 At that time you will be asked to consent to the research process and will receive surveys from our Research Team.

 We believe there are benefits for our participants to have spaces for conversations about one’s identity-based experiences both inside and outside of the course and course content, with others who share similar identities.
-One of the strategies we are using is affinity groups, based around the following social identities : Person OF Color (POC), White, Women/Womxn, and Men.
+One of the strategies we are using is affinity groups, based around the following social identities : Black, Indigenous, and People Of Color (BIPOC), White, Women/Womxn, and Men/Mxn.
 We recognize that there are many many more identities that would benefit from an affinity space.
 We also recognize that identities are incredibly complex, dynamic and intersectional and that any set of “labels” cannot fully capture the range of people and experiences present in this MOOC.
 We have chosen these four identities as a starting point, with hopes to add more in the future if this feature is successful.
 Instructions for engagement in the affinity group is in the course introduction.

 Course completers will receive a Certificate of Completion from edX if they participated in the verified track; and from the Inclusive STEM Teaching Project if they participated in the audit track.
-Course completion is achieved by answering 50% of the 10 prompts (2 at the end of each module) in ‘my Inclusivity Framework.’
+Course completion is achieved by answering 50% or more of the inclusivity framework questions, of wihch there are two at the end of each module and two at the end of the course, for a total of 14 questions.
+Two of the seven that you complete (or more) must be from Module four or later in the course.

 The “inclusivity framework” is designed to help you reflect deeply on key aspects of each module as they go through the course, and to help you apply these aspects in tangible ways to your own current and/or future teaching and learning contexts.
 At the conclusion of each module, you will be prompted to first respond to a self-reflection prompt and then to write a statement of intent.
 The responses to these questions will be captured and displayed in such a way that you may view all of your responses at once, so that at the completion of the course, you will have created your own inclusivity framework.
 Responses will not be graded but will count towards the completion of the course.
 Other participants will not be able to view your responses.